 Establishes an interface with inputs and outputs.

 A subsystem can be virtual or nonvirtual.
-A virtual subsystem provides graphical hierarchy in a model and does not impact the execution of a model.
-A nonvirtual subsystem executes as a single unit within a model.
+A virtual subsystem provides graphical hierarchy in a model.
+A nonvirtual subsystem provides graphical hierarchy and executes as a unit within a model.

 |Subsystem||Group blocks to create model hierarchy|